akveo/react-native-ui-kitten/CONTRIBUTING.md

-# Contributing to react-native-ui-kitten
+# Contributing to UI Kitten

-We would love for you to contribute to react-native-ui-kitten and help make it even better together! :rocket:
+We would love for you to contribute to UI Kitten and help make it even better together! :rocket:

  - [Code of Conduct](#coc)
  - [Question or Problem?](#question)